pavlobu/deskreen/drivers/README.md

 - **get available resolutions of virtual display**
 - **remove the virtual display**

 2. Your driver code will be interfaced with Typescript/JavaScript after your successful submission.
 You **don't** have to write an interface for JS yourself.
 The community will come to help.
-It is going to be implemented by maintainer and other community members if there are any to voluneer.
+It is going to be implemented by maintainer and other community members if there are any to volunteer.
 But if you want, you can participate in making a JS interface for it.
 3. After creating virtual display with you driver code API, it should display virtual screen in native **OS** _Displays_ settings, so that user will be able to arrange it as a normal display. (similar to how commercial solutions work)

 ### What Your Driver API Should Have: